-The Government Is Under Mounting Pressure To Publish Its Brexit Analysis
+MPs Are Demanding The Government Publish The Brexit Analysis Leaked To BuzzFeed News

 Labour and the Tory chair of the Treasury select committee, Nicky Morgan, said the assessment – exclusively revealed by BuzzFeed News last night – must be released to the public.

-Titled “EU Exit Analysis – Cross Whitehall Briefing”, the report was prepared by officials across Whitehall for the Department for Exiting the European Union (DExEU) and was being kept tightly guarded inside government.
+Titled “EU Exit Analysis – Cross Whitehall Briefing”, the report was prepared by officials across Whitehall for the Department for Exiting the European Union (DExEU) and was being kept tightly guarded inside the government.

-The news has sent shockwaves around Whitehall and requests have been tabled to Commons Speaker John Bercow for an urgent question later on Tuesday.
+A DExEU minister will be summoned to the House of Commons on Tuesday afternoon to answer questions from MPs on the assessment, after an urgent question from shadow Brexit secretary Keir Starmer was granted by Speaker John Bercow.

 Morgan, a former Tory cabinet minister, said: "I think it should be published."

 Matthew Pennycook, shadow Brexit minister, also called for its release.
 "Labour has made clear since the referendum that Tory ministers cannot withhold vital information from parliament and the public about the impact of different Brexit scenarios on jobs and the economy.